HalHatesDave/bashes-hal-sc-proton/README.md

 hal-sc-manager.sh will by default install the hal-sc-play script, create shortcuts, then download install and run RSI Installer.
 After which you can run hal-sc-play in a terminal or just Starcitizen from your desktop/start menu.

 hal-sc-play.sh sets up some env that work well for me, then launches Star Citizen using UMU with a -10 niceness.
 You can edit the script to enable mangoHUD if you use it.
+See the Wiki for more details.

-# Note: This is meant for users with NVIDIA GPUs | UMU is required to be installed
+# Note: This is meant for users with NVIDIA GPUs

-Distros:
+## Requirements:
+* UMU is required to be installed

+## Distros Tested:

-Debian	✅	Install umu-run manually.
+Debian	| ✅	| Install umu-run manually.

-Ubuntu	✅	Same as Debian.
+Ubuntu	| ✅	| Same as Debian.

-Arch	✅	Works out-of-the-box with AUR umu.
+Arch	| ✅	| Works out-of-the-box with AUR umu.

-Fedora	⚠️	May need desktop-file-utils and wget.
+Fedora	| ⚠️	|May need desktop-file-utils and wget.